Series Editor: Lisa Melonçon, University of South Florida

 The Foundations and Innovations in Technical and Professional Communication series publishes work that is necessary as a base for the field of technical and professional communication (TPC), addresses areas of central importance within the field, and engages with innovative ideas and approaches to TPC.
 The series focuses on presenting the intersection of theory and application/practice within TPC and is intended to include both monographs and co-authored works, edited collections, digitally enhanced work, and innovative works that may not fit traditional formats (such as works that are longer than a journal article but shorter than a book).

 The WAC Clearinghouse supports teachers of writing across the disciplines.
 The site receives support from Colorado State University and from its editorial staff and editorial review board and its hundreds of members who, through their collaborative efforts, add to and update information on the site.
-For more information about the Clearinghouse, please see our site information page University Press of Colorado is a nonprofit cooperative publishing enterprise supported, in part, by Adams State University, Colorado State University, Fort Lewis College, Metropolitan State University of Denver, Regis University, University of Colorado, University of Northern Colorado, Utah State University, and Western State Colorado University.
+For more information about the Clearinghouse, please see our site information page.
+University Press of Colorado is a nonprofit cooperative publishing enterprise supported by several Western universities.
 For more information, visit upcolorado.com.